Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Traffic Control with Green and Blue Phases

-For a priority movement $(i,j) \in \P^n$, variable $\aijt$ behaves as a binary variable, \emph{i.e.} $\aijt = 1$ implies that $(i,j)$ is selected in the activation matrix whereas $\aijt = 0$ implies that it is not.
-Although fractional values are permitted there is no incentive to allocate a fraction of capacity to a priority movement.
-This is in compliance with the design assumption 4.
+For a priority movement $(i,j) \in \P^n$, recall that $\aijt = \bijt$.
 In turn, for a yield movement $(i,j) \in \Y^n$, the available capacity depends on the selection of conflicting movements.
 Note that, based on our design assumptions, a yield movement may conflict with any number of priority movements as long as these priority movements do not conflict with each other.
-To calculate the endogenous expected capacity of yield movements, we define $\mij \geq 0$ as the \emph{slack} of movement $(i,j) \in \M_l^n$ representing the expected available capacity for this movement if activation matrix $\at$ is selected.
-The slack of movement $(i,j) \in \M_l^n$ is the positive part of the gap between supply and demand:
+To calculate the endogenous expected capacity of yield movements, we define $\mij \geq 0$ as the \emph{slack} of movement $(i,j) \in \M_l^n$ representing the expected available capacity for this movement if the activation matrix $\bt$ is selected.
+Hence, the slack of movement $(i,j) \in \M_l^n$ is equivalent to the reserve capacity of movement $(i,j)$ if $(i,j)$ is activated.
+Mathematically, the slack of $(i,j) \in \M_l^n$ can be defined as:

-Recall that $\C_{ij}$ is the set of potentially conflicting movements with movement $(i,j) \in \M_l^n$.
-In line with the design assumption 5, we can define the endogenous expected capacity of yield movement $(i,j) \in \Y^n$ as: